DePaul University > Admission & Aid > Financial Aid > Types of Aid > Study Abroad

 These are programs not sponsored or offered through DePaul.
 They are typically offered by other universities or by external agencies.
-Financial aid opportunities can be more limited for these programs, and additional financial aid paperwork is always required once academic approval is obtained.
+Financial aid opportunities are limited for these programs, and additional financial aid paperwork is always required once academic approval is obtained.

-Study abroad counselors will guide you through the pre-approval processes required to make sure all your foreign study credit is pre-approved and applicable to your degree.
+Study abroad counselors will guide you through the pre-approval processes required to make sure all your transfer credit is pre-approved and applicable to your degree.

-Federal Direct Subsidized and Unsubsidized Loans and the Federal Direct Grad Plus Loan are the most common funding sources for graduate and professional study abroad opportunities.
+Federal Direct Unsubsidized Loans and the Federal Direct Grad PLUS Loans are the most common student loan resources for graduate and professional study abroad opportunities.

 Graduate and Law students who are already receiving the maximums under the Direct Unsubsidized Loan program can often receive additional funding from the Federal Direct Grad PLUS Loan.
 Information about this loan, including application procedures, is available in the Federal Direct Grad PLUS Loan section of this website.
 Graduate students who are interested in obtaining additional federal student loan funding for study abroad should complete the Study Abroad Cost of Attendance Appeal Form/Request for Additional Loan for graduate and professional students.